 From the hotel, cross the Erasmus Bridge and follow the rivers Maas and Hollandsche IJssel inland.
 Enter the peatland polders of the Green Heart of the Randstad conurbation.
 We call the Green Heart a cultural landscape because it is manmade countryside, stilled in time, testifying to many centuries of farmers working in wet and difficult conditions.
 The highlight of the day is cheese-town Gouda and what an enchanting place this is!
 Yes, this is where farmers took their cheeses on market day to be weighed and sold at the cheese market in front of the Weighing Hall.
 To witness all the action, plan your trip so you go to Gouda on a Thursday, market day (April thru August, in the morning!).
 Furthermore, don’t miss the 15th-century fairy-tale Town Hall with red shutters; and the 16th -century stained-glass windows in the Great Church of St. John.
 On your return to Rotterdam, enjoy more relaxing countryside as well as the lakes at Rottemeren recreational area, great for easy canoeing.

-Or you can head west to Hoek van Holland, where you can catch a breath of fresh air on the beach.
+Or you can head west to Hoek van Holland (81 km), where you can catch a breath of fresh air on the beach.
 Next, board a Fast Ferry to Maasvlakte.
 This industrial area is part of the port of Rotterdam and has deep-water access for big ships.
-Ship spotters amongst you will have field day with this route of ca. 70 km.
+Ship spotters amongst you will have field day with this route.
 Watch how bulk and container carriers, from 1000 harbours world-wide, are unloaded at amazing high-tech terminals.
 Distribution centres forward the goods by inland shipping, rail or road to destinations in Europe.
 All in the blink of an eye.
 Mighty cranes, towering ships, countless containers, clockwork timing: It’s simply awe-inspiring.
 Container depots offer storage and maintenance for empty containers awaiting pick-up.
 It’s a colourful sight that attracts hordes of photographers.

 After breakfast this package holiday comes to an end.
 If you have some hours left in Rotterdam before you head off home, the delectable market hall (2014) is not to be missed!
 Equally pleasing to the eye is the City Hall, built exactly 100 years previously in 1914.
 The new railway station is quite striking and also opened in 2014.
 Rotterdam boast dozens of excellent museums.